rezahdev/UW_Impact_CMS/README.md

 Welcome to UW Impact CMS, an initiative to support UW Impact Web Services.

 ## Background
-UW Impact is a student group at University of Winnipeg, that seeks to provided tech solutions to enahance students' experience at UofW.
-We launched a web services project back in March 2020 that provides free responsive websites to other student organizations.
-In December 2020 I created this web app to make the web service more accessible to the stident groups as it enables them to manage the content of their website anytime from anywhere.
-UW Impact CMS has also made it easier for us to deliver new websites; we can now deliver a new website within 15 minutes.
+I founded UW Impact, a student club at University of Winnipeg, in 2020 with an aim to promote a collaborative learning platform for tech-enthusiast students.
+When all campus activities moved online due to COVID-19, I started a web services project in 2020 to provide free websites to UofW student clubs.
+In December 2020, I created this simple CMS application to make the web service more accessible to the student groups as it enables them to manage the content of their website by themslves.
+The application has since been used by 10+ student clubs.

-## Mission & Vision
-We promote digitalization on campus and bring toegther the tech enthusiast students to help them use their skills to help the community.
-Tech has the power to change for better and we are here to bring that change.